FIRST TIME at COURT EQUESTRIAN?

 If you leave the school area to go on a hack, there is a switch at the end of our Drive.
 Please press this switch.
 This helps warn traffic coming along Lower Ferry Lane that someone is about to leave the drive.

-IF YOU HAVE TO CANCEL a lesson, you must let us know as soon as possible.
+IF YOU HAVE TO CANCEL a lesson, you must let us know as soon as possible - you should cancel on the Booking system.
 We have to get horses ready for riding, and some may be in a stable or paddock some distance away, and it takes time to collect the animal and get it ready.
 So, we don't want to waste our time, please.

 If you are from an organisation or group, we can invoice you in advance or after the event, subject to prior agreement.
 Receipts can always be given at the office at the stables or emailed.